wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-devices.md

 ## Preparation for device procurement

-Once you know that the devices under consideration will fulfill all the needs of your users, you should apply some thought to the security of the machines, and the systems they run.
+Once you know that the devices under consideration will fulfilll all the needs of your users, you should apply some thought to the security of the machines, and the systems they run.

 We've listed the most important aspects you should consider below.
 These are grouped by device type, for Android, macOS and Windows.
 In the most part, iOS and Chrome OS devices do not have specific security considerations to distinguish between them.
 Linux device considerations, including Ubuntu, are mostly the same as Windows devices.